University Courses: Frequently Asked Questions

 My school is on the trimester system and/or our courses are 3 credits (or 1).
 How will that work if these undergrad PWC courses are 4 credits on a semester system?

 We will figure out an arrangement that works for you and your university.
-CGEE has lots of experience navigating situations like these.
-That’s one of the many reasons we’re partnering with them.
+Our partners at Augsburg have lots of experience navigating situations like these, and we have always figured out how to represent credit appropriately.

 If I have questions, where should I direct them?

-Please get in touch with Director of University Programs and Partnerships, Dr. Sarah Myers, at sarahm@pwcenter.org or 612-547-5743.
-She’s a former associate professor and department chair herself, so she can help you navigate many parts of this process.
+Please get in touch with Director of University Programs and Partnerships, Dr. Zoë Rodine, at zoer@pwcenter.org or 612-547-5743.
+She’s a former associate professor herself, so she can help you navigate many parts of this process.